thoughtbot/guides/best-practices/README.md

 * Avoid global variables.
 * Avoid long parameter lists.
-* Limit collaborators of an object (entities an object depends on).
+* Limit dependencies of an object (entities an object depends on).
-* Limit an object's dependencies (entities that depend on an object).
+* Limit an object's dependants (entities that depend on an object).
 * Prefer composition over inheritance.
 * Prefer small methods.
 Between one and five lines is best.
 * Prefer small classes with a single, well-defined responsibility.
 When a